9 to 5

 Dolly Parton’s stage version of the liberating movie comedy is given a sleek stage design by Robert A. Kovach, featuring a substantial looking office environment which morphs fluidly and amusingly into a wide variety of locations, often through the use of clever 1980s-era projections.

-Designed by Robert A. Kovach, includes all set pieces depict the various offices of a large business firm in 1979.
+Designed by Robert A. Kovach, this scenery package includes all set pieces to depict the various offices of a large business firm in 1979.
 This includes a free-standing revolving door, file cabinets, rolling desks with attached chairs, an oversized copier machine, windows with functional Venetian blinds, coffee area, corridor with elevator door, ladies room, and Franklin Hart’s office, including sofa, desk and chair, and rolling library ladder.

 Movement: Rolling units / hard flying pieces